COMLEX-USA: COMLEX-USA Level 2 PE (discontinued)

 In 2005 the NBOME introduced the COMLEX-USA Level 2-Performance Evaluation (PE).
-It was announced on February 14, 2021 that the COMLEX-USA Level 2-PE examination will be discontinued indefinitely and a commission will be set up "to consider and identify new ways to evaluate fundamental competencies currently assessed in the Level 2-PE."
+It was announced on February 14, 2021, that the COMLEX-USA Level 2-PE examination will be discontinued indefinitely and a commission will be set up "to consider and identify new ways to evaluate fundamental competencies currently assessed in the Level 2-PE."
 The exam was a one-day, seven-hour clinical skills examination and utilized standardized patients (actors trained to present clinical symptoms) to test clinical skills.
 The exam was graded as pass/fail.
 Testing sites were available in Conshohocken, PA, and in Chicago, IL.
 Candidates were required to complete 12 standardized patient encounters, each 14 minutes in duration.
-Following each encounter, candidates had 9 minutes in order to type a SOAP note.
+Following each encounter, candidates had 9 minutes to type a SOAP note.
 Candidates were strongly encouraged to make full use of the allotted time for each encounter to ensure thoroughness in both components of an encounter.

 The exam required candidates to demonstrate proficiency in: